 Find the right base.

 A great bar cart not only serves its purpose of holding your liqueur and glassware, but has the potential to become the focal point of your space as well; and it all starts with finding the right cart.
-Look for one that would not only complement your interiors, but add some unexpected flair to your living room too.
+Look for one that would complement your interiors but at the same time, adds some unexpected flair to your living room.

 Make it personal.